sleekc/FProject-Mod3/README.md

 Video Demo Link: https://www.youtube.com/watch?v=9KvlihM34_4

-Physical Script - yun-fsr-led-simple.ino (arduino to sense data and send the reading to AWS debian instants)
+Folder -> yun-fsr-led-simple contain yun-fsr-led-simple.ino (arduino to read sensor data and send the reading to AWS debian instants)

-AWS Script
+Folder -> cps contain php script in AWS

 1)cps.php->The script connect,and insert the value into the database.